 Designed to be a practical and easy-to-carry gun for self-defense against large predators, the Ruger Super Redhawk Alaskan is a great choice as a bear-defense gun.
 Available in .44 Magnum, .454 Casull, and .480 Ruger, the Super Redhawk Alaskan packs a lot of power into a small package.

 The revolver is available with a 2.5-inch barrel which makes it very compact and easy to carry.
-However, the short barrel comes with a price of increased recoil, muzzle blast, and slightly reduced power.
+However, the short barrel comes with a price of increased recoil, muzzle blast and slightly reduced power.
 Even so, the gun still packs quite a punch, as many people have used it to defend themselves against bears.
 As long as you practice, this is a great gun.

 Chambered in .44 Magnum, the stainless steel 629 is a potent and versatile handgun.
 With 2-5/8-inch, 3-inch, 4-inch, 5-inch, 6-inch, 6-1/2-inch and 7-1/2-inch barrel lengths available, there are plenty of choices for those who want to balance portability with the advantages of a longer barrel.
 If you're looking for a good bear-defense gun, you could do a whole lot worse than the venerable Smith & Wesson Model 629.

-Though .44 Magnum is often considered the minimum cartridge for a bear defense gun, that is not necessarily always the case.
-This is particularly true if you’re most concerned about defending yourself from a black bear as opposed to a much larger brown or grizzly bear.
+Though .44 Magnum is often considered the minimum cartridge for a bear-defense gun, that isn't necessarily the case.
+This is particularly true if you're most concerned about defending yourself from a black bear as opposed to a much larger brown or grizzly bear.
 Especially when shooting hard cast or other non-expanding bullets, hunters can rely on a .357 Magnum.
 This cartridge's deep penetration is more than capable of stopping a charging bear with good shot placement.

-Many shooters are also able to shoot both faster and more accurately with a .357 Magnum than a .44 Magnum or other larger cartridge.
+Many shooters are also able to shoot faster and more accurately with a .357 Magnum than a .44 Magnum or other larger cartridge.
 With this in mind, a high-quality handgun chambered in .357 Magnum, like the Ruger GP100, can be a very effective bear-defense gun.

 While the Taurus Raging Bull is available in a wide variety of barrel lengths and chambered in .44 Magnum or .454 Casull, the .454 Casull version with a 2-1/4-inch barrel is a nasty blend of power, versatility and portability.